-At the state-level, tuition waivers are available in some states for young people with foster care history.
+At the state level, tuition waivers are available in some states for young people with foster care history.
 This financial support allows eligible young people to waive their tuition and fees.
 Since states fund their tuition waiver programs, most of these waivers can only be used at state-funded colleges and vocational schools in the state that provides the waiver (Casey Family Programs 2008).
 The take-up of tuition waivers by eligible young people is low in many states.
-One study examined the varied tuition waiver usage rates of 22 states and found that of the 17 states with data on tuition waiver usage, 10 awarded fewer than 100 tuition waivers in the 2014-15 school year (Hernandez, Day, and Henson 2017; Watt and Faulkner 2020).
-Eligibility criteria may play a role in limited take-up.
-Most states (91 percent) restrict the age at which students are eligible for a tuition waiver which can be limiting for students with foster care history who attend postsecondary institutions at older ages than their peers.
+One study examined the varied tuition waiver usage rates of 22 states and found that, of the 17 states with data on tuition waiver usage, 10 awarded fewer than 100 tuition waivers in the 2014–15 school year (Hernandez, Day, and Henson 2017; Watt and Faulkner 2020).
+Eligibility criteria may play a role in the limited take-up.
+Most states (91 percent) restrict the age at which students are eligible for a tuition waiver, which can be limiting for students with foster care history who attend postsecondary institutions at older ages than their peers.
 Onerous application processes may also have a negative impact (Hernandez, Day, and Henson 2017).
-Further, for most states, the tuition waiver only covers tuition and fees (Bustillos, Watt, and Norton 2022.); however, one state, Minnesota, has a tuition waiver program that covers full cost of attendance.
+Further, for most states, the tuition waiver only covers tuition and fees (Bustillos, Watt, and Norton 2022); however, one state—Minnesota—has a tuition waiver program that covers the full cost of attendance.

 Other scholarships and funds are available to students with foster care histories through nonprofit organizations like Foster Care to Success.
-They provide sponsored scholarships ranging from $1,500 to $5,000 of funding from individual donors and other organizations to help cover the costs associated with higher education (Foster Care to Success 2011).
+They provide sponsored scholarships ranging from $1,500 to $5,000 from individual donors and other organizations to help cover the costs associated with higher education (Foster Care to Success 2011).

 Under the federally funded Title IV-E Foster Care program, child welfare agencies may opt to offer extended foster care to young people up to age 21 who meet certain eligibility criteria.
 Most (but not all) states currently have extended foster care.
 Enrollment in college is one of the five ways for young adults to be eligible for federally funded extended foster care.
 While the program varies from state to state, it generally helps to fund room and board for youth enrolled in school.
-However, most students with foster care history live either on-campus or off-campus, and this funding may not be enough to cover room and board near a college.
-For example, Los Angeles City College estimates the cost of living off-campus as $1,842 per month but extended foster care in California only provides youth with $1,129 stipend.
-Furthermore, this funding likely ends in the middle of a youth’s enrollment because youth formerly in foster care may take longer to complete school because they are more likely to enroll at later ages and to enroll part-time.
+However, this funding may not be enough to cover room and board near a college.
+For example, Los Angeles City College estimates the cost of living off campus as $1,842 per month, but extended foster care in California only provides youth with $1,129 stipend.
+Furthermore, this funding often ends in the middle of a youth’s enrollment; youth formerly in foster care may take longer to complete school because they are more likely to enroll at later ages and to enroll part-time.

 The need to work conflicts with postsecondary education